onap/vnfrqts-requirements/docs/Chapter8.rst

 .. code-block:: none

- $ ansible-playbook -i ../inventory/vfdb9904v/hosts site.yml --extra-vars "vnf_instance=vfdb9904v"
+ $ ansible-playbook -i ../inventory/vfdb9904vhosts site.yml --extra-vars "vnf_instance=vfdb9904v"

-SSH key info (name/path), used to authenticate with the VNF VMs, is one of the attributes stored in the Ansible Server inventory hosts file for the VNF instance and later will be passed down by APPC, in the inventory hosts file, to the Ansible Server as part of the request.
-Here hosts file to run ansible-playbook listed in this example above (IP addresses were scrubbed):
+Each Ansible Server or cluster is assigned its own identification to be used to authenticate to VNF VMs using Ansible Server or cluster specific set of SSH keys that may be rotated regularly.
+Here hosts file, no longer referencing file with SSH key credentials, to run ansible-playbook listed in this example above (IP addresses were scrubbed):

 .. code-block:: none